ucsb-cs24/s24/labs/counter/README.md

   - An `Iterator` class that iterates over this `List`.
   - An `Index` class that allows fast lookups of `List` nodes.
   - Some `Counter` member functions to tie everything together.
-- You may not any [container classes][containers] from the standard library.
+- You may not use any [container classes][containers] from the standard library.
 - Make sure your final code doesn't print anything.
 - Make sure you don't have any memory leaks.
 - Make your code run as fast as you can.